gridsome/gridsome.org/blog/2019-02-12-gridsome-05/index.md

 - External image URLs has previously been converted to objects.
 Which required you to get the actual URL in a `imageField.src` property.
 But those fields are no longer converted to objects.
 - Filepaths in front matter or markdown must start with `./` or `../` to be resolved and processed.
 Which means `image.png` will not be processed, but `./image.png` will be.

-## New Plugin library
-The [Plugins](/plugins) page now gets plugins from NPM.
-Any plugin tagged with `gridsome` on NPM will be listed here.
-We have also added a search box for plugins.

 ## What's next